Skytim/OGCBot/README.md

 # How to use

-Orz Bot using Microsoft Bot Framework
+OGC Bot using Microsoft Bot Framework

-This bot has been created using [Microsoft Bot Framework][1], and it want to folk Orz framework
+This bot has been created using Microsoft Bot Framework, and it want to folk Orz framework

 ## Prerequisites